AguaClara/Textbook/Flocculation/Floc_Design.rst

 Head loss
 ^^^^^^^^^

-Head loss is calculated for each expansion using the minor loss coefficient associated with that expansion in equation :eq:`minor_loss`.
+Head loss is calculated for each expansion using the minor loss coefficient associated with that expansion in Equation :eq:`minor_loss`.
 The total head loss is simple a sum of the head loss for all of the expansions.

 Residence Time
 ^^^^^^^^^^^^^^^